jacobobryant/site/resources/public/about.md

 hide-title? = true
 +++

 I worked as a software engineer until I became a startup founder in January 2019.
-I specialize in web application architecture, functional programming and recommender systems.
+I specialize in recommender systems, web application architecture and functional programming.
 I'm currently working full-time on <a href="https://lagukan.com" target="_blank">Lagukan</a>.
 If you'd like to chat, shoot me an email: <a href="mailto:foo@jacobobryant.com">foo@jacobobryant.com</a>